python/typing/docs/spec/distributing.rst

 * They are the only way to add type information to extension modules.
 * They can provide type information for packages that do not wish to add them inline.
-* They can be distributed separately from the implementation.
+* They can be distributed separately from the package or module that they provide types for.
+The latter is referred to as the *implementation*.
   This allows stubs to be developed at a different pace or by different authors, which is especially useful when adding type annotations to existing packages.
-* They can act as documentation, succinctly explaining the external API of a package, without including the implementation or private members.
+* They can act as documentation, succinctly explaining the external API of a package, without including implementation details or private members.

 Stub files use a subset of the constructs used in Python source files, as described in :ref:`stub-file-supported-constructs` below.
-Type checkers should parse a stub that uses only such constructs without error and not interpret any construct in a contradictory manner.
+Type checkers should parse a stub that uses only such constructs without error and not interpret any construct in a manner contradictory to this specification.
 However, type checkers are not required to implement checks for all of these constructs and can elect to ignore unsupported ones.
 Additionally, type checkers can support constructs not described here.

-If a stub
-file is found for a module, the type checker should not read the corresponding "real" module.
+If a stub file is found for a module, the type checker should not read the corresponding "real" module.
 See :ref:`mro` for more information.

 .. _stub-file-syntax: